A perennial debate

 SACREs appear neither to represent the community (the absence of humanists from something like two out of three SACREs testifies to that), nor to represent the faiths studied in RE, the two most commonly assumed reasons for their existence.
 They have difficulty recruiting able and genuinely representative members who understand both education and the range of beliefs within their own faith communities.
 SACREs often reject applications from humanists and members of minority religions.

 Though there undoubtedly are sensitivities within belief systems, and it is only right that authoritative and genuinely representative spokespersons should have some say in how their beliefs are presented to children, there is little evidence that the local interests and local sensitivities that are supposed to justify local control really exist.
 Local interest in the work of SACREs appears to be negligible.
-Responses to the BHA survey reported rare local observers at only 31% of their SACREs and no other evidence of local awareness.
+Responses to Humanists UK survey reported rare local observers at only 31% of their SACREs and no other evidence of local awareness.

 It is far easier for a national body such as QCA to draw upon research and to gather together experts, than it is for any LEA, and education policy should be determined by professionals and national representatives, who can be at the heart of both their own worldview’s doctrinal development and changes in education policy and practice.